 Being the “biggest” comes along with a set of special privileges that the new baby will be too young to have.
 Boyse proposes that parents, “Point out the benefits of being an older child, like choosing what to eat, being able to go the park and play, and having friends.”
 To go along with these new privileges, these sibling gifts celebrate just how big the older sibling is.

 - Bedding – Celebrate the big sibling by letting him or her choose some brand new bedding for his or her bed.
 You can point out how much bigger the bed is than the baby’s bassinet and remind your child how neat it is to be old enough to actually choose the bedding.
-I discovered a shop on Etsy that offers a huge variety of personalized bedding for kids for an extra special touch!
+Perhaps opt for a monogrammed pillowcase for an extra special touch!

 - Outdoor Toy – When our youngest child was born, my mom bought my older three kids a dome climber for the backyard.
 A nice new outdoor toy reinforces the older child’s “bigness” while also giving them something new and fun to play with.
 See my list of must-have outdoor toys here.